Holistic & Alternative Approaches to Sleep Apnea Relief

 Obstructive sleep apnea is caused by the relaxation of the muscles at the back of the throat.
 When these muscles relax, the airway closes as you breathe and the flow of oxygen to your lungs is disrupted.
 By strengthening these and surrounding muscles, you can help defend against this collapse in the airway.

-Called myofunctional therapy, these exercises focus on the oropharynx.
-The oropharynx is a specific part of the pharynx which lies between the soft palate and the hyoid bone, and it includes the side and back walls of the throat, as well as the back third of your tongue.
+Myofunctional therapy includes exercise focused on the oropharynx.
+The oropharynx is a specific part of the pharynx that lies between the soft palate and the hyoid bone, and it includes the side and back walls of the throat, as well as the back third of your tongue.